Street Handball at school, description, rules and materials to download

 Danish School Sports (Dansk Skoleidræt) aim to promote health, learning and well-being through sports, play and movement for all pupils in Danish schools.

 See the month activity at Gameboosters (In Danish) at Danish School Sports (Dansk Skoleidræt) website – Click the picture.

 Street Handball at school is played against 2 goals with two goal areas.

 Play fair with no physical contact and no dribbling.
 Max 3(4) steps.
 This makes the game very special, as these rules will allow the game to flow.

-- Before attempting a throw at the goal, all players on the attacking team must have touched the ball.
+Before attempting a throw at the goal, it can be chosen that all players on the attacking team must have touched the ball.
 (This way all players will feel they are part of the match and the team.)
 It also slows down the game and prevents many one-on-one encounters, e.g. in connection with a counter attack.).